saiashirwad/slopgraph/README.md

 | `--include-exported`          | Allows exported functions to appear inside single-use chains.                                          |
 | `--color auto\|always\|never` | Controls terminal styling. `auto` is the default and respects `NO_COLOR`.                              |

-A successful analysis exits with status `0`, whether or not it found anything.
-Load, resolution, or compiler errors exit non-zero.
-The report is currently human text only; there is no JSON mode or autofix.
+A successful analysis exits `0` whether or not it found anything; load, resolution, or compiler errors exit non-zero.
+Output is human text only — there is no JSON mode or autofix.

 ## What it looks for